 Our potential products for the treatment of schizophrenia would compete with Zyprexa, marketed by Eli Lilly, Risperdal, marketed by Johnson & Johnson, Abilify, marketed jointly by Bristol-Myers Squibb and Otsuka Pharmaceutical, Seroquel, and clozapine.
-Zyprexa, Risperdal, and clozapine are now generic in the United States.
+Zyprexa (olanzapine), Risperdal (risperidone), Seroquel (quetiapine) and clozapine (clozaril) are all now generic in the United States.
 Our potential product for Alzheimer's disease psychosis would compete with off-label use of antipsychotic drugs.

 Our potential products for the treatment of chronic pain would compete with Neurontin and Lyrica, each marketed by Pfizer, and Cymbalta, marketed by Eli Lilly, as well as with a variety of generic or proprietary opioids.
-Currently, the leading drugs approved for chronic pain indications include Lyrica, the successor to Neurontin, and Cymbalta.
+Currently, the leading drugs approved for chronic pain indications include Lyrica, the successor to Neurontin (gabapentin, now a generic drug), and Cymbalta.

 Our potential products for the treatment of glaucoma would compete with Xalatan, marketed by Pfizer, and Lumigan and Alphagan, marketed by Allergan.
-Xalatan is a leading glaucoma treatment that is now generic.
+Xalatan (latanoprost) is a leading glaucoma treatment that is now generic.